Titus 3:6 continues to speak of the salvation that

 not deserve to be justified because we have committed sins.
 What a wonderful

 gift that God has given to us: this gift of justification.
-Thanks be to God for His
+Thanks be to God for His unspeakable gift.

-The moment that a person
+The moment that a person believes in Christ with

-believes in Christ with saving faith, that person is justified.
-Notice that the
+saving faith, that person is justified.
+Notice that the phrase being justified refers to an action that has

-faith in Christ, and God takes care of His children.
+Christ, and God takes care of His children.
 Jesus said, I will never leave you nor forsake you.
 Do not be

 one of those faithless Christians who only look for blessings in this life.